THE PLANTAR FASCIITIS HOME PAGE

 August 2014 – Along with my wife and three college girls, I did my first backpacking trip in years — since before plantar fasciitis came along — with 16 miles of hiking in Colorado’s Flattops Wilderness, up to 11,500 feet and around and down.
 I may have stopped for the occasional geezer wheeze while those college girls, all athletic and as tall as I am, sprung up the slopes like deer.
 But I hiked all those miles with a heavy pack, and there was no pain in my heel.

-Over that winter, I researched the topic by interviewing countless medical experts for this Web site.
-With the stretches and orthotics and other advice in here, I got back to where I could go for modest hikes by the following summer.
 Now, that curative stage is over, and I’m in the maintenance phase.
 What’s important is never to think, “Okay, foot’s feeling pretty good, guess I can go back to wearing shoes the way I used to.”
 What’s important is to keep using the right shoes (firm fit and especially tight in the heel) and the right arch supports.
 Sometimes I even think I am cured in the strict sense — until I walk around in socks or bare feet and start to notice that old feeling of a sensitive lump inflaming and bulging under my heel from the abuse.
 Stay with the arch supports, and I’m good for walking all day.

 My best every-day arch supports are from Good Feet, but they’re expensive.
 I’ve got two pairs of them, but between casual shoes and dress shoes and athletic shoes and hiking shoes, I could use a LOT more pairs; and good as the Good Feet inserts are, an ADDITIONAL 5-10 of them would be a financial blow to anyone who can’t get their home featured on the TV show “Cribs.”